avijit90/canvas-app/README.md

 # Tech-stack
 - Java 8
-- Spring 5.1.5: Dependency Injection
+- Spring 5.1.5
-- Mockito + JUnit : unit testing
+- Mockito + JUnit
-- Log4j : Logging errors to output file located at ./logs/canvas-app.log
+- Log4j
-- Maven : build tool
+- Maven

 # Valid Inputs
 - __C w h__ : Should create a new canvas of width w and height h.